arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Monday 09/27/2021 22:34 (UTC)`.
+The last change was detected on `Tuesday 09/28/2021 00:35 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code